 Upgrade default storage class for EKS

-This guide walks you through the steps to upgrade the default EBS volumes for your Amazon EKS clusters from gp2
+This guide walks you through the steps to upgrade the default EBS volumes for your Amazon EKS clusters from gp2 to the superior gp3.

 Prerequisites:

-- An Argonaut account
+• An Argonaut account

-- Have art CLI configured
+• Have art CLI configured

-- Active EKS clusters (v1.17 or newer)
+• Active EKS clusters (v1.17 or newer)

-- The corresponding version of kubectl (with authorization to install EBS CSI-related objects)
+• The corresponding version of kubectl (with authorization to install EBS CSI-related objects)

-type.
+The default Storage Class (SC) defined for EKS clusters is of gp2 type.
 These aren’t the most efficient in terms of cost and performance.
-We recommend you upgrade to gp3
+We recommend you upgrade to gp3.
+Here’s a comparison of the two. gp3 provides higher IOPS and throughput at a 20% lower cost per GB.

 Accessing your cluster

-Before we can interact with your EKS cluster, the first step is to set up local terminal access to your cluster using art CLI
+Before we can interact with your EKS cluster, the first step is to set up local terminal access to your cluster using art CLI.

 Follow the steps in this guide to obtain access to your cluster.
-Once done, you should be able to run the following kubectl
+Once done, you should be able to run the following kubectl commands.

 Migrating from gp2 to gp3